Celebrating light over darkness: Diwali comes to Dix Park this weekend

 Diwali is one of the most significant Hindu festivals and is known in India for its display of fireworks.

-It symbolizes the victory of light over darkness, good over evil, and knowledge over ignorance.
+"Diwali is a big festival in India.
+It is the celebration of good over evil, lightness over darkness.
+So I think that it is a beautiful metaphor for what our world needs right now," Ilina Ewen said.

-While the Dix Park event happens this weekend, Diwali will be officially celebrated November 14.
+The event in Dix Park is happening this weekend despite Diwali officially being celebrated November 14.

+Also, due to COVID-19 restrictions, this year's festival will be socially distanced and will not include the sharing of Indian food.
+But organizers say they hope to be able to bring all those traditions back next year

 Here are the details for the weekend celebration: